FreeDurok/Ransom-Radar/README.md

 ## Description
 Get 🚨 **real-time alerts** on new ransomware posts, leaks and extortion attempts.
-This tool polls [RansomLook](https://www.ransomlook.io) and sends alerts to a Telegram channel or group.
+This tool polls [RansomLook](https://www.ransomlook.io) and [RansomFeed](https://ransomfeed.it), sending alerts to a Telegram channel or group.

 ---

 ## 🚀 Features
-- Polls RansomLook API for new ransomware victims.
+- Polls RansomLook and RansomFeed API for new ransomware victims.
 - Maintains a local `.cache` to avoid duplicate alerts.
-- Sends rich notifications (with group, victim, date, description, screenshot) via Telegram.
+- Sends rich notifications (with group, victim, date, description, screenshot, etc.) via Telegram.
 - Lightweight and modular Python design.

 ---